video

 So let's begin.

-We are going to be arranging the dividend and the divisor into the division frame.
+We are going to be arranging the dividend and the divisor into the division frame, and then we're going to divide the hundreds first.

-So remember in division we work from left to right.
+So remember, in division, we work from left to right.

 You can make one group of four hundreds from the four hundreds in the dividend.